vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/2_PHILOSOPHY/2_REALISTIC_IDEALISM.md

 The aim of every system of philosophy is to explain the why, the what and the wherefrom of the knowable.
 Every system bases its conclusions on a careful study of facts of experience and the comparative importance of each depends upon how far it satisfactorily accounts for these facts.
 Abhinava claims this basis of facts for his system, the Trika.
 To the facts of experience, as has already been stated, he gives the first, to reason the second, and to a scriptural authority only the last place as the basis of his theories.

 Abhinava differs in his explanation of the world of experience from both the realistic and the idealistic schools of Indian Thought.
 From the logical realism of the Nyāya and from the atomistic pluralism of the Vaiśesika he completely differs both in details and in fundamentals.
 From the realistic dualism of the Sankhya, from the subjective idealism of the Bauddha and from the monistic idealism of the Vedānta, however, his difference is confined mostly to the fundamentals only.
-Because the Trika system, on which his explanation is based, accepts, with some modifications of course, the twenty four categories together with the Puruşa concept of the Sankhya, the principle of momentariness of the Bauddha and the Māyā of the Vedāntin.
+Because the Trika system, on which his explanation is based, accepts, with some modifications of course, the twenty four categories together with the Puruṣa concept of the Sankhya, the principle of momentariness of the Bauddha and the Māyā of the Vedāntin.

 1.